steve-c-thompson/standup-bot-serverless/README.md

   </a>
 </p>

-> A Slack app to post daily standup status, for teams that wish to hold offline standups.
+> This is a Slack app to post daily standup status, for teams that wish to hold offline standups.
 It launches a modal, prompting users for Yesterday, Today, Parking Lot Items, Parking Lot Participants, and Pull Requests for Review.
 >
 > Users can schedule standup statuses to post at a specific time, or post immediately.
 They can edit their standup messages on the App's Home Tab.
 >